Skip to main content

 Logging out

-Clears stored tokens for that tenant.
-The credential store is per-tenant, so logging out of acme doesn’t affect other tenants you may also have signed into.
+Clears stored tokens for that install.
+The credential store is keyed on URL, so logging out of one install doesn’t affect other installs you may also have signed into (your own + a customer’s, say).

 Local development